-Students should have previous instrumental experience for this course.
+Students should have previous instrumental experience for this course, but anyone may join if they are willing to put in the effort and want to learn!
 Violin, Viola, Cello, or Double Bass are the only string instruments accepted.
 Woodwind, brass, and percussion students are also eligible to participate in this ensemble, though auditions may be necessary depending on interest.
-Students will learn to interpret music in a variety of eras and styles including Baroque, Classical, Romantic, and Programmatic.
+Students will learn to interpret music in a variety of eras and styles including Classical, Programmatic and modern pieces.
 Performance is a major focus of this group; attendance at concerts and festivals is a requirement of this course.
-Rehearsals will take place outside the timetable, once before school and twice at lunch every week.
+Rehearsals will take place outside the timetable.
 This is a yearlong course and credit is achieved in June.
 Please see or write to Mr. Rawson if you have any questions.